Create an accelerator table.

 Construct a PieObject object.

 Create a point, which is used to describe a location on the canvas of a window.
-The Point class does not interpret the coordinates — whether they are screen or canvas coordinates is context-dependent.

 Create a mouse cursor, which is used to visually represent the mouse in a window.